the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br>

-Update the `make` file so that it uses our freshly-installed `fontforge` module instead:
+Update the `Makefile` file so that it uses our freshly-installed `fontforge` module instead:
-1. Open the `make` file using you favorite text editor.
+1. Open the `Makefile` file using you favorite text editor.
 1. Locate the `PYTHON ?= python3` entry.
 1. Update this to `PYTHON ?= ffpython`.
 1. Save and close the file.